czhangy/UCLA-GEs/LING-1/notes.md

     - `PP → Prep (NP)`
       - Prepositional phrases have a mandatory preposition and an optional noun phrase
 - Phrase structure trees
-  - Syntactic trees allow us to see.encode the constituency of a sentence directly
+  - Syntactic trees allow us to see/encode the constituency of a sentence directly
   - When we use trees, we must do 2 things:
     - Accurately represent word order
     - Identify constituents
   - Are like blueprints for a sentence
     - Show us how sentences are built
     - How they can be broken down into pieces
-  - Where do these trees.constituent structures come from?
+  - Where do these trees/constituent structures come from?
   - How do speakers correctly structure their utterances?
   - Leading hypothesis: speakers appeal to unconscious/internalized phrase structure rules
   - Part of knowledge of native language - you know phrase structure rules that enable you to make hierarchy constituent structures effortlessly